stanabe98/StockPricePredictionApp/README.md

 Download all the dependences for the prediction app and run it

-Youtube video link to demonstration of application: https://www.youtube.com/watch?v=iEHIMPdGVBI
+Youtube video link for demonstration of application: https://www.youtube.com/watch?v=iEHIMPdGVBI